 The contribution rate for the employees is 7 percent, and the City matching percent is currently 200 percent, both as adopted by the City Council.
 Under the state law governing TMRS, the City contribution rate is annually determined by the actuary.
 This rate consists of the normal cost contribution rate and the prior service contribution rate, both of which are calculated to be a level percent of payroll from year to year.
 The normal cost contribution rate finances the currently accruing monetary credits due to City matching percent, which are the obligation of the City as of an employee's retirement date, not at the time the employee's contributions are made.
 The normal cost contribution rate is the actuarially determined percent of payroll necessary to satisfy the obligation of the City to each employee at the time his retirement becomes effective.
-The prior service contribution rate amortizes the unfunded actuarial liability over the remainder of the plan's 25-year amortization period.
+The prior service contribution rate amortizes the unfunded actuarial liability over the remainder of the plan's 25-year open amortization period.
 When the City periodically adopts updated service credits and increases annuities in effect, the increased unfunded actuarial liability is to be amortized over a new 25-year period.
-Currently, the unfunded actuarial cost method is used for determining the City contribution rate.
+Currently, the unfunded actuarial liability is being amortized over the 25-year period, which began in January 1997.
+The unit credit actuarial cost method is used for determining the City contribution rate.
 Contributions are made monthly by both the employees and the City.
 Since the City needs to know its contribution rate in advance to budget for it, there is a one-year lag between the actuarial valuation that is the basis for the rate and the calendar year when the rate goes into effect.

-For 1999, the City's annual pension cost of \$11,861,763 was equal to the City's required and actual contributions.
-The required contribution was determined as part of the December 31, 1998, actuarial valuation using the unit credit actuarial cost method.
+For 2000, the City's annual pension cost of \$12,733,270 was equal to the City's required and actual contributions.
+The required contribution was determined as part of the December 31, 1999, actuarial valuation using the unit credit actuarial cost method.
 The actuarial assumptions included an (a) 8 percent investment rate of return (net of administrative expenses), (b) no projected salary increases, (c) no cost of living adjustment, and (d) no inflation rate adjustment.
 The actuarial value of assets is adjusted cost for bonds (original cost adjusted for amortization of premium or accrual of discount) and original cost for short-term securities and stocks, which is the same as book value.
-The City's unfunded actuarial accrued liability is being amortized over a constant 25-year amortization period as a level percentage of payroll.
+The City's unfunded actuarial accrued liability is being amortized over a constant 25-year open amortization period as a level percentage of payroll.